dcdustin/Carbon.Documentation/docs/devs/core/lightweight-ui.md

 logic, and is tightly integrated with Carbon’s UI and image systems.

 :::info Note
-This is a internal utility of Carbon (not a plugin) for creating and managing CUI elements.
+This is an internal utility of Carbon (not a plugin) for creating and managing CUI elements.
 Always available within Carbon.
 :::